MarcDenman/marcdenman.github.io/_posts/2014-04-26-Spark-Sous-Vide.markdown

 Future Features:

-* Pre-Heating of Machine, wanting to cook at 14:00 with the water at 70c.
+* Pre-heating of machine, wanting to cook at 14:00 with the water at 70c.
 The machine ensures the water is ready at the correct time.
 * Web API to simplify logging and storing of temperatures.
 * Graphing of temperatures.
 * Nice [shiny](https://www.youtube.com/watch?v=aFj8eFZx-TA) simple interface to control the machine.